What Is a USDA Mortgage & Am I Eligible for One?

 Use the map below to find USDA home loan eligibility for your home.
 The map is based on the U.S. Department of Agriculture’s official Rural Development requirements.

-The USDA does not guarantee the completeness of its rural loan information so you’ll want to verify eligibility with a mortgage lender once you’re ready.
-However, in our experience, the USDA makes this statement as a general disclaimer against liability.
+The USDA does not guarantee the completeness of its rural loan information so verify your eligibility with a lender once you’re ready.
+However, it’s our experience that the USDA makes this statement as just a general disclaimer against liability.

 Areas shaded in green are expected to be USDA loan-eligible.

 How to use the USDA map